cncf/cnf-testbed/examples/use_case/nsmcon-ext-pf/README.md

 This variation has two external gateways, each connected to an external interfaces on a different server.
 Both the Kernel ("Simple") and VPP Client can reach both external interfaces by pinging their IP addresses.

 This use-case is best deployed on a Kubernetes worker that has been configured to use a host vSwitch, as this will do additional configuration which is necessary for the external gateways to function correctly.
-A few steps are listed in the prerequisites section to ensure configuration is correct, but details on some steps, e.g. Packet infrastructure configuration, has been omitted.
+A few steps are listed in the prerequisites section to ensure configuration is correct, but details on some steps, e.g. [Equinix Metal](https://metal.equinix.com/) infrastructure configuration, has been omitted.

 The service chain can be seen below:
 ```